zoppellarielena/Standard-GAN-vs-WGAN-for-Image-Colorization/Readme.md

 The study showcases the adaptability of GANs for image processing and provides valuable comparisons between WGAN and GAN models.
 It also highlights the exploration of the Tiny-ImageNet-200 dataset for image colorization.

-This project was developed in February 2023 for the course *Neural Networks and Deep Learning* at the University of Padova (academic year: 2022-2023).
+This project was developed for the course *Neural Networks and Deep Learning* at the University of Padova.
 Team members:
 - Tonazzo Valentina: https://github.com/ValentinaTonazzo
 - Zoppellari Elena: https://github.com/zoppellarielena